-- the individuals spend the majority of their time raising capital in this manner; - the individuals' compensation or remuneration is based solely or primarily on the amount of capital they raise for the issuer.
+- the principal purpose of the individual's employment is raising capital through distributions of the issuer's securities; - the individuals spend the majority of their time raising capital in this manner: - the individuals' compensation or remuneration is based solely or primarily on the amount of capital they raise for the issuer.

-Securities issuers that are in the business of trading should consider whether they qualify for the exemption from the registration requirement for trades through a registered dealer in section 8.5.
-In most cases, distributing securities issuers are subject to the prospectus requirements in securities legislation unless an exemption is available.
+Securities issuers that are distributing securities are subject to the prospectus requirements unless an exemption is available.
 Regulators have the discretionary authority to require an underwriter for a prospectus distribution.